 #5 Eat a Healthy Diet.
 Eat foods rich in antioxidants, polyphenols and whole foods that help build healthy cells.
 Proteins and Fats are responsible for building cells, just make sure you are getting good sources of each of these and not poor substitutes.
 Multiple servings of vegetables per day will also ensure you get plenty of good nutrients to maintain a healthy gut.

 #6 Mushrooms.
 Reishi, Poria, Maitake and Shiitake mushrooms have been used in Chinese medicine for centuries.
 They are potent immunomodulators that alter the activity of immune cells through the dynamic regulation of cytokines (Cytokines are a category of signaling molecules that mediate and regulate immunity and inflammation).
 Many studies show these mushrooms support the function of the immune system and benefit overall health.
-I love the supplement Immune Boost by Isagenix.
-I just add it to my protein shake every day to ensure this boost to my immune system.

 #7 Other Herbs and Supplements.
 There are many on the market that say they help boost the immune system.
 Echinacea and Elderberry to name a few.
 No scientific studies have shown evidence that they actually work.
 Also, buyer beware on sites like Amazon.
 You may not be getting the actual supplement you are after.
 Amazon and Ebay are well known for counterfeit supplements.
 Make sure to buy direct from manufactures of brands you trust.
 If these herbs come along with things like zinc and vitamin C they are most likely harmless and therefore I see no reason to avoid them.